 In early 2009, after Nepal emerged from a decade-long political conflict through a comprehensive peace process, hope for a better future began to rise.
 Against this backdrop, a group of young people from Helambu, led by our founder Jimmy Lama, began reconnecting with their home communities in Sindhupalchowk.

-With a grassroots perspective and a vision to restore dignity through education, the group carried out a village-to-village needs assessment.
+With a grassroots perspective and a vision to accelerate opportunity through education, the group carried out a village-to-village needs assessment.
 Their findings were clear: if basic infrastructure could be restored—desks, books, clean drinking water—education could thrive.

 During this early phase, HELP's commitment was strengthened by the vision of Anthony Lunch and the Mondo Foundation.
 Their support made it possible to transform informal efforts into a formal organization.
 Thus, HELP (Helambu Education and Livelihood Partnership) was born, now proudly in its 16th year of operation.